Knee Replacement Cost in Nevada

 A knee replacement is a surgical procedure where the damaged parts of the knee joint are removed and replaced with an artificial joint called a prosthesis.
 Patients may need this procedure if they have severe knee pain, stiffness, or limited mobility due to conditions like arthritis or injury.
 During the surgery, the surgeon will make an incision in the knee, remove the damaged parts, and then attach the new prosthetic joint.
 Recovery typically involves physical therapy to help the patient regain strength and mobility in the knee.

-You could save $12,658 by choosing Valley Hospital Medical Center over Spring Valley Hospital Medical Center
+You could save $59,776 by choosing Valley Hospital Medical Center over Mountainview Hospital

 No payer-negotiated rates available